HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ## hc!rename

 This command allows the Hive Mxtress to assign a drone a new ID.
-This can be requested to the Hive Mxtress, as drones are not permitted to change their nicknames within the Hive.
+This can be requested from the Hive Mxtress, as drones are not permitted to change their nicknames within the Hive.

 Examples:
 - `hc!rename 5890 5891`